rwilson504/Blogger/powerplatform-custom-connector-voice-monkey/powerplatform-custom-connector-voice-monkey.md

    - Navigate to the Voice Monkey website and sign up for an account if you haven't already: [Voice Monkey Console](https://console.voicemonkey.io).

 2. **Add a New Device**:
-   - Once logged in, create a new "Device" by following the instructions provided.
+   - Once logged in, create a new `Device` by following the instructions provided.
 This device will act as a trigger for your Alexa routine.
     ![Add a new device](https://github.com/rwilson504/Blogger/assets/7444929/7ef616b8-da27-4aa6-b8dd-61b94c9c0cfb)

 3. **Device Naming Convention**: